GogirwarS/AI-Powered-Tutoring-System/README.md

-# 🎓 AI-Powered Personalized Tutoring System
+# 🎓 AI-Powered Personalized Tutoring System (MOOC)

 This project is a smart, adaptive learning assistant designed to enhance the student learning experience.
 Powered by advanced AI, it provides real-time feedback, dynamic assessments, personalized learning paths, and a user-friendly interface for both students and educators.